-Monte da Azarujinha is a 140 ha property with a natural and simple beauty, located on the outskirts of Azaruja village, Évora district, designed by Aboim Inglez Arquitectos.
+Monte da Azarujinha is a rural tourism estate with natural and simple beauty, located on the outskirts of Azaruja village, Portugal, designed by Aboim Inglez Arquitectos.

 One senses this vast plain through its corks trees and the small constructions that punctuate the landscape, making it noticeable and humane.
 A hundred year old agricultural construction is to be refurbished and enlarged in order to accommodate a small tourism unit.